bpietzenuk/COMEX/COMEX_README.md

 System requirements
 ---

-1. Pipeline were tested under MacOSX and Linux
+1. Pipeline were tested under Mac OS and Linux
 2. samtools and bedtools needed
 3. spreadsheet program i.e. Microsoft Excel or LibreOffice Spreadsheet

 COMEX Pipeline
 ---

-Step 1
+Step 1: Discard multiple-mapping reads that map across TE-families
 ---

+Within this step the mapped-reads will be checked for multiple mapping across different TE families and subsequently discarded if so.
+This step is merged into a single pipeline that runs via a shell-script.
+Pipeline-scripts are in pyhton.
+Corresponding scripts are provided.
+All files need to be in the same folder.
+We recommend using one filder for each library.
+The script runs from 35 minutes up to 12 hours depending on the number of reads and the technical specifications.

+	SCRIPT: "comex2.0.sh"

+	COMMAN LINE: ./comex2.0
+	subsequently you will be asked to name mapping.bam-file, annotation-file and genome.fas (genome.fas needs to be indexed)

+EXAMPLE

+Tasks of comet.sh
+-
-Short read sequences mapping file .bam is a binary file which has to be converted into .sam file format for further work
+1. Short read sequences mapping file .bam is a binary file which is to be converted into .sam file format for further processing.

-   COMMAND LINE: Ex- samtools view -h filename.bam > filename.sam

-   Converted .sam-file will be used here for further processing.
 It is required to get cordinates for reads mapping.

-Step 2
----
+   SCRIPT: samtools view -h $InputBam >$input'.sam'

-For further processing of the sam-file ends need to be generated.
+2. For further processing of the sam-file ends need to be generated.
 Output file will be generated within the script and has to be named within the script before running.

-   SCRIPT: "ToPrint_end.py"
+   SCRIPT: "ToPrint_end1.py"

-   COMMAND LINE: python toprint_end.py

-Step 3
----

-Removes the cases of mapping errors.
+3. Removes the cases of mapping errors.
 It will remove all three possible mapping errors:

-1. same read id mapping to different position with same start and different end (on same chromosome) accept shorter in length
+	- same read id mapping to different position with same start and different end (on same chromosome) accept shorter in length
-2. same read id mapping to different position  with different end and same end( same chromosome) accept shorter in length
+	- same read id mapping to different position  with different end and same end( same chromosome) accept shorter in length
-3. same read id mapping at same position on same chromosome
+	- same read id mapping at same position on same chromosome

-   Output file will be generated as name in script, and output name can be changed within the script before running.

-   SCRIPT: "Selectnonrepeated.py"
+   SCRIPT: "Selectnonrepeated1.py"

-   COMMAND LINE: python Selectnonrepeated.py

-Step 4
----

-Creates two files: MULTIPLE and UNIQUELY mapped reads.
+4. Divides the reads mapped into multiple and uniquel mapping reads.
+Therefore it cretes two files: MULTIPLE and UNIQUELY mapped reads.

-Output files will be generated within the script and need to be named within the script before running.
-Infile has to be defined previously within the script.

-   SCRIPT: "Selectmultiplemapped.py"
+   SCRIPT: "Selectmultiplemapped1.py"

-   Command Line: python selectmultiplemapped.py

-Step 5
----

-This step will remove the reads which are mapping across TE families from multiple mapping file.
+5. Removes the reads which are mapping across TE families from multiple mapping file.
+For this step the annotation file is needed, it is used to determine the location of TEs and their family affilliation.

-Reference .gff annotation file needed.
-The location and the name of infile (multiple mapping reads from previous step)has to be defined previously within the script.
-Outfile name has to be defined in command line

-   SCRIPT: "new_cases.py"
+   SCRIPT: "new_cases1.py"

-   Command Line: python new_cases.py > filename.sam

-Step 6
----

-Uniquely mapping reads and outfile from previous step (multiple mapping reads NOT across TE families) have to be merged for further analysis file.
+5. Uniquely mapping reads and outfile from previous step (multiple mapping reads that do not map across TE families) are merged for further analysis.

-   Command Line: cat multiple_corrected.sam uniquely-mapped.sam > filename.sam

-Step 7
----
+   SCRIPT: cat $input'_multiplecorrected.sam' $input'_uniquelymapped_reads.sam' >$input'_merged.sam'

-Remove the ends generated in step 2.
+6. Removes the ends generated in step 2.
 Otherwise the program will change the .sam file format, and will compromise its use for read counting.
-Infile has to be defined within the script.
-Outfile has to be defindes in output-file.

-   SCRIPT: "Remove_end.py"
+   SCRIPT: "Remove_end1.py"

-   Command Line: python remove_end.py > outfile_name.sam

-Step 8
----

-Outfile from the previous step has to be converted into bam-file again.
+7. Outfile from the previous step is converted into bam-file.

    Command Line: samtools view -bT refference_genome.fa outfile_prev_step.sam > outfile.bam

-Step 9
+- shell Script ends here

+Step 2: Counting mapped reads per TE using qualimap
 ---

-Read counts for annotation will be generated.
+- Read counts for annotation will be generated.
 Annotation file should be in a gtf format.

-   Here we used qualimapV0.8

    http://qualimap.bioinfo.cipf.es/doc_html/command_line.html

    Command Line: qualimap comp-counts [-algorithm <arg>] -bam <arg> -gtf <arg> [-id <arg>] [-out <arg>] [-protocol <arg>] [-type <arg>]

-   -algorithm   ----uniquely-mapped-reads(default) or proportional

-   -b           ----calculate 5' and 3' coverage bias

-   -bam         ----mapping file in BAM format)
+ -algorithm <arg>   uniquely-mapped-reads(default) or proportional -b                 calculate 5' and 3' coverage bias -bam <arg>         mapping file in BAM format)

-   -gtf         ----region file in GTF format
+ -gtf <arg>         region file in GTF format

-   -id          ----attribute of the GTF to be used as feature ID.
-Regions with the same /ID will be aggregated as part of the same feature.Default: gene_id.
+ -id <arg>          attribute of the GTF to be used as feature ID.
+Regions with
+                    the same /ID will be aggregated as part of the same feature.
+                    Default: gene_id.

-   -out         ----path to output file
+ -out <arg>         path to output file

-   -protocol    ----forward-stranded,reverse-stranded or non-strand-specific

-   -type        ----Value of the third column of the GTF considered for counting.
+ -protocol <arg>    forward-stranded,reverse-stranded or non-strand-specific -type <arg>        Value of the third column of the GTF considered for
+                    counting.
 Other types will be ignored.
 Default: exon

-Step 10
+Step 10: Manual calculation of RPKM using spreadsheet
 ---

-Read counts per TE generated in previous step will be placed (copy-paste) in annotation file to corresponding TE.
+Read counts per TE generated in previous step will be placed ("copy-paste") in annotation file to corresponding TE.

    Here:
    For each experimental point, RPKM and RPKM mean of the replicates has to be calculated manually.